 The arrival of the holy month of Ramadan (fasting) was highly thought of by the Masjid Darussalam in Cavite City (May 2017) as they held an inspiring occasion entitled, “Istiqbal Ramadan.”
 (Welcome Fasting).

-The speakers’ motivation and encouragement to engage with good faith in the coming days of purification had intensified our enthusiasm to experience another joy and another battle against the dominant self that perchance may increase our perception of reality in such moment.
+The speakers’ motivation and encouragement to engage with good faith in the coming days of purification had intensified our enthusiasm to experience another joy and another battle against the dominant self that perchance may increase our perception of reality.

 But how do we welcome the holy days of Ramadan?